rovati/noteapp/README.md

 - create new notes through a minimal toolbar
 - edit notes title and content
 - delete notes from the main page
+- keep track of lists using checklists: tap on the boxes to mark an item as completed

 For future releases, the following features will be added:
 - pin notes / reorder the list of notes
-- add checklists, a second type of notes
 - add the possibility to create an account and store notes in cloud (cloud backup, and support for multiple devices)

 ## Licensing and forking